jamp-shareable-scripts/jamp-jitsi/README.md

 # jamp-jitsi
-Open a new Jitsi Meet video chat
+Generate a random URL for a new Jitsi Meet video chat.